fifolifo/redisfb2k/README.md

 Play counts will be lost when syncs are not performed regularly due to the asynchronous nature of this process.
 Example:
 - PC A and PC B used this script to update the play count statistic for song C to 5 on the Redis db and locally.
 - Since then, PC A has played song C two more time.
-PLay count is now at 7.
+Play count is now at 7.
 - Since then, PC B has played song C one more time.
 Play count is now at 6.
 - When PC A and PC B use this script to update the playcount on the Redis db.
 - The play count stored on the Redis db for song C will be 7.